signalfx/signalfx-agent/README.md

 ## Diagnostics
 The agent serves diagnostic information on a unix domain socket at `/var/run/signalfx.sock`.
 The socket takes no input, but simply dumps it's current status back upon connection.
-There is a small helper script `agent-status` that is on the system PATH in the container that will call it for you.
+The command `signalfx-agent status` (or the special symlink `agent-status`) will read this socket and dump out its contents.

 ## Development

-The agent can be built from a single multi-stage Dockerfile.
+The agent is built from a single multi-stage Dockerfile.
 This requires Docker 17.06+.
-Run `make image` to build the image using the build script wrapper (`scripts/build.sh`).

 There is a dev image that can be built for more convenient local development.
-Run `make dev-image` to build it and `make run-dev-image` to run it.
+Run `make dev-image` to build it and `make run-dev-image` to run it and attach to a shell inside of it.
 Inside this dev image, the agent bundle is at `/bundle` and the rest of the image contains useful tools for development, such as a golang build environment.

-Within this image, you can build the agent with `make signalfx-agent` and then run the agent with `make run-agent-dev` (this handles copying the built binary into the bundle dir and invoking it with the standalone run script).
+Within this image, you can build the agent with `make signalfx-agent` and then run the agent with `./signalfx-agent`.
 The code directory will be mounted in the container at the right place in the go path so that it can be built with no extra setup.

-You can put agent config in the `local-etc` dir of this repo and it will be shared into the container at the default place that the agent looks for config.
+You can put agent config in the `local-etc` dir of this repo and it will be shared into the container at the default place that the agent looks for config (`/etc/signalfx`).

+### Trivial Commits
+If you have a very simple commit that should not require a full CI run, just put the text `[skip ci]` in the commit message somewhere and CircleCI will not run for that commit.

 ### Development in Kubernetes (K8s)